Rubayet19/personal-api-dashboard/memory.md

 - State persistence between tabs for the API Request Builder
 - Dashboard with real-time statistics for API usage
 - Request history display directly on the dashboard
+- Real-time dashboard updates when API keys are changed

 Recent improvements that were implemented:
 - Added dashboard statistics functionality with dynamic data fetching